vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 PC 94-95 ( says it is also called Karaka-caturthi), NS 196.
 Dasarathalalitā-urata-on 10th of Āśv. śu.; tithi; ten days; pājā

-of golden image of Lalitā-devi with silver images of Moon and Rohiṇi in front of Devi and image of Siva to the right and of Ganesa to the left; Dasaratha and Kausalyā performed it; different flowers on each of ten days; HV II.
+of golden image of Lalitā-devi with silver images of Moon and Rohiṇi in front of Devi and image of Śiva to the right and of Ganesa to the left; Dasaratha and Kausalyā performed it; different flowers on each of ten days; HV II.
 570-574

 (from Skanda).
 Dasaharū-see pp. 90-91 above.
 Daśādityavrata--on 10th of su. with Sunday; pūjā of Bhāskara